usnistgov/pfhub/simulations/upload.md

 It describes the `free_energy` by generating `free_energy` and `time` fields from a CSV file.
-It describes how to parse the CSV file and removes time value that are too large and too small.
+It describes how to parse the CSV file and filters time values that are either too large or too small.

+Please read the [Vega data
+spec](https://github.com/vega/vega/wiki/Data) for more details.

 <h4> Testing </h4>